LFB-MRI/MagneticReadoutProcessing/src/MagneticReadoutProcessing_docs/source/examples.rst

 ########

 .. note::
    There are further detailed examples in the ``test`` folder.
-There is a seperate test file for each submodule.
+   In gerneral there is a seperate test file for each submodule.

 Installation/Usage